You are responsible for completing the following deliverables this semester.

 The end-in-mind of this effort is for you to think through not only the current state of your preparation but also the path/process that you choose to address the challenges and opportunities for growth and learning that this experience presents.
 It is intended, also, as your definition of the template you will utilize throughout your personal and professional life in undertaking challenging situation, issue and other major confrontations.
 Your submission should address these issues in a maximum of 750 words.
 Remember that you are using a digital platform to complete this deliverable so be sure to review my advice on writing on digital platforms.
 Never post a Word or Google doc.

-You will complete this deliverable using your team channel in Slack.
+You will complete this deliverable using Adobe Creative Cloud and your team channel in Slack.

 A significant portion of your work in this course will be as part of a small team.
 Your work on that team will focus on the development of an analysis and forecast that examines the impact of disruptive events and/or technologies and digital transformation from several perspectives including, but not limited to, a particular industry, business model and more generally the societal implications of the disruption.
 You will also consider the areas of law that are, or might be, implicated as the disruption evolves.
 Of course, I expect that you will address the ethical issues that arise as a result of the impact of disruption.